-Is your gym ready for a cardiac emergency?
-Consider that in 2018, there were more than 6 billion gym visits across 39,570 health facilities in the U.S. That’s an average of 150,000 visits per club.
-Couple that with the fact that strenuous activity boosts a person’s risk of sudden cardiac arrest (SCA), and it’s easy to see why it’s critical to equip the best AED in your gym.
+Choosing the right gym AED is vital for fitness clubs looking to provide proper safety for their club members.
+In 2018, there were more than 6 billion gym visits across 39,570 health facilities in the U.S. That’s an average of 150,000 visits per club.
+Couple that with the fact that strenuous activity boosts a person’s risk of sudden cardiac arrest (SCA), and it’s easy to see why it’s critical to have the best AED in your gym.

 Every fitness center should have an automated external defibrillator (AED) at the ready.
 These devices are up to 90% successful at preventing death in the event of cardiac arrest.
 The key is choosing the right device for your facility.